-The first look image for Alan Moore’s “The Show” has been revealed, and it’s everything we hoped it would be.
-Here’s everything we know about the visionary author’s first feature film, starring Tom Burke and currently shooting in Northampton.
+The first look image for Alan Moore ‘s “The Show” is out, and it’s everything we hoped it would be.
+Here’s everything we know about the author’s first feature film!

 He created entire worlds with his imagination.
 He revolutionised the way superheroes are perceived and redefined an entire genre.
 He decided that comic books should be read by teenagers and grown-ups alike, and gave us complex stories that attracted a wider, more adult audience and ultimately ended up having a major influence on our culture.
 From V for Vendetta (1989) to From Hell (1999), from Watchmen (1987) to The League of Extraordinary Gentlemen (2000), his stories have inspired us, moved us, made us think and given us some of the most iconic and beloved characters in comic book history.
 His heroes are flawed, multi-faceted and profoundly human, his stories combine a clever narrative style with stunning aesthetics, and his message is on point and all-too-relevant.
 Many describe Alan Moore as the most acclaimed and influential comic book writer of all time, and we couldn’t agree more.